jueves, 28 de noviembre de 1991

 To think:

-that my verses could fall
+that my verses might fall

 and burning apples would sprout